 We have a splendid community centre with adjoining garden.
-The contact details are as follows:
+Please read my article about communal hiring of the facility.

 Any Parkview resident who wishes to conduct a community activity at the Glasshouse that is non-profit and of benefit to local residents can apply to use the Glasshouse facility free of charge.
 Needless to say all activities need to be strictly within the framework of current laws.
 Write to the Secretary to apply.